 Head movement is the stimulus for the VOR.
 The latency between the onset of sudden head movement and the resultant SEM can be as little as 15 milliseconds.
-The peak velocities of vestibulo-ocular SEM are also variable and may be as fast as 300° to 400° /second.
-The movements are conjugate and smooth, and the control system is continuous, but unlike the closed-loop saccadic and pursuit functions, the vestibulo-ocular system is an open loop (Figs. 9-11 and 9-12).
+The peak velocities of vestibuloocular SEM are also variable and may be as fast as 300 to 400°/second.
+The movements are conjugate and smooth, and the control system is continuous, but unlike the closed-loop saccadic and pursuit functions, the vestibuloocular system is an open loop (Figs. 11 and 12).
 The control signal is head acceleration transduced by the semicircular canals to a neural signal proportional to head velocity.
 The canals thus perform the mathematical step of integration necessary to convert acceleration to velocity.
-The velocity information enters the vestibular nuclei, which project to the ocular motor neurons (see Fig. 9-11).
+The velocity information enters the vestibular nuclei, which project to the ocular motor neurons (Fig. 11).
 The final step of mathematical integration that converts velocity data to the position signal may take place in the vestibular nuclei, nucleus prepositus hypoglossi, or both.
-In Figure 9-12, the open-loop vestibulo-ocular function is diagrammed as it would occur in darkness with no visual inputs.
+In Figure 12 the open-loop vestibuloocular function is diagrammed such as would occur in darkness with no visual inputs.
 Final eye position is therefore equal to relative eye position plus head position.

 The gain of the VOR (eye velocity/head velocity) is about 1 and does not vary much in the range of normal head movements (less than 7 Hz).
 Similarly, the phase shift is small, in the region of 0.01 to 7 Hz.
 In the dark, when doing mental arithmetic, a subject's VOR gain is about 0.65 at 0.3 Hz, but in the light, or when asked to look at an imaginary spot on the wall in total darkness, the gain rises to 1 and 0.95, respectively.
 Thus, to raise the natural gain of the VOR from 0.65, the subject must be attending to the environment.
 Unfortunately, below 0.01 Hz the gain and phase of the VOR change rapidly with frequency.
 Thus, for very slow movements, the VOR is not useful; low-frequency movements are discussed in the section on the optokinetic reflex (OKR).
-Because the time constant of the cupula is about 4 seconds, the low-frequency range of the VOR should not extend below 0.03 Hz.
-However, the fact that it does extend down to 0.01 Hz is due to a lengthening of the effective VOR time constant from the 4 seconds of the cupula to about 16 seconds.
-This is done in the vestibular nuclei, the cells of which exhibit the 16-second time constant rather than the cupula time constant.
+Because the time constant of the cupula is about 4 seconds, the low-frequency range of the VOR should not